Human Nature (Michael Jackson song): Release and reception

-"Human Nature" was released on July 3, 1983, as the fifth single from Thriller.
-It was not released in the UK for unknown reasons.
+"Human Nature" was released in July 1983, as the fifth single from Thriller.
+It was not released as a single in the UK.
 The song achieved chart success in the US.
-Reaching number two on Billboard's Hot Adult Contemporary chart and number seven on the Hot 100, the song became Jackson's fifth Top 10 hit from Thriller.
-"Human Nature" charted at number 27 on the R&B singles chart.
-In the Netherlands the single reached number 11.
+Reaching number two on Billboard's Adult Contemporary chart and number seven on the Hot 100, the song became Jackson's fifth top 10 hit from Thriller.
+"Human Nature" also charted at number 27 on the Hot Black Singles chart and number 1 on RPM's Canada Adult Contemporary.
+In the Netherlands, the single reached number 11.